piyushfgk/pitools/README.md

   - `pollQuestion` (string, required): The question for the poll.
   - `pollOptions` (array of strings, required): 2 to 4 options for the poll.

+- `instagram_post_image`: Posts an image to Instagram from a publicly accessible URL with an optional caption.
+  - `imageUrl` (string, required): Publicly accessible URL of the image to post.
+  - `caption` (string, optional): Text to accompany the image.

 *(More tools coming soon!)*

 ---